A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Density evolution of a DW model on a hypergraph

-Taking the limit ${\tau}\rightarrow 0$ does not make sense because $\gamma \rightarrow \infty$ at the same time.
-When ${\tau} \rightarrow 0$ (i.e., $\gamma \rightarrow \infty$), agents interact with each other at an infinitely fast rate.
+If we take the limit $\tau\rightarrow 0$ in \eqref{eq: fequation}, the left-hand side yields the time derivative of the opinion density $f(\bx,t)$, but the right-hand side becomes infinite because $\gamma \rightarrow \infty$.
+When $\tau \rightarrow 0$ (i.e., $\gamma \rightarrow \infty$), agents interact with each other at an infinitely fast rate.
 If a network has a finite number of agents, it instantaneously reaches a steady state.
-However, the derivative becomes well-defined (with an appropriate scaling parameter $\gamma$) when the number of agents in a network tends to infinity.
+However, the right-hand side of \eqref{eq: fequation} becomes well-defined in the limit $\tau \rightarrow 0$ (with an appropriate scaling parameter $\gamma$) when the number of agents in a network simultaneously tends to infinity.
 We thus consider a mean-field limit in which the network size becomes infinite.